 "We've been meeting with the development community, we've been meeting with mayors and councils, other industry leaders, to find out what the right mix is of not-for-profit, social, cooperative, as well as market-driven housing.

 "But it falls to industry and development communities to build the housing, not the government."

 As for what Horgan would consider a success by the end of 2018?

 "To have allowed more people to get into the housing market, whether they want to purchase, whether they need to find a place to rent," he said.

 "We're going to do a whole bunch of issues around creating more supply.
 But that is how you solve the problem.
-If there are enough places for people to live, the first thing you have to do is build more."
+If there aren't enough places for people to live, the first thing you have to do is build more."